mever-team/FairBench/docs/reports.md

 mistreatment    0.222           0.571
 ```

-In addition to transforming results in this manner, reports
+## Reducing reports

-can also be reduced or combined alongside branches.
+Reports can also be reduced alongside branches.
 Again,
 this operation is applicable to all variable forks,
 although this time usage is discouraged outside of
 report manipulation, as reduction creates new -and therefore potentially
-unforeseen- data branches.
-Still, it constitutes the main mechanism
+unforeseen- data branches, but constitutes the main mechanism
-for handling multi-attribute reports.
+for summarizing multi-attribute reports into one measure.
 Reduction internally runs three types of functions obtained
 from its arguments:
 - `transform` values found in the report for each metric, which can be either *None* or *abs*.